CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 ## Why planning matters

-This section is the workshop's **making the data useful** component (see the [main guide](../README.md)).
-Before you collect any sediment samples, it's worth making sure what you are collecting will answer your team's questions.
-That's what a **Project Plan** aims to accomplish.
+Before you collect any sediment samples, it's worth making sure that what you are collecting will answer your team's questions.
+That's what a **Sampling Design** aims to accomplish.

 > The following methods are based on WWF-Canada's [Sampling Design guide](Sampling-Design-Eng-2026.pdf),
 > as well as the sampling-design guidance provided in the